freerange/site/soups/weeklinks/week-289-links.snip.markdown

 Tim introduces his post with:

-> I haven’t written a blog for ages.
-This is partly because I’m lazy, and I procrastinate (I’ve certainly got lots of half-baked drafts and sets of notes for things I’ve vaguely meant to write about at some point).
-It’s also partly because I’m never sure if what I have to say is interesting, novel, or even just correct enough to publish.
+> I haven't written a blog for ages.
+This is partly because I'm lazy, and I procrastinate (I've certainly got lots of half-baked drafts and sets of notes for things I've vaguely meant to write about at some point).
+It's also partly because I'm never sure if what I have to say is interesting, novel, or even just correct enough to publish.

 This pretty much sums up why I haven't written anything on my personal blog for ages, even though I'd like to.